Wait, is this your relationship with productivity?

 You need only to increase your level and quality of productivity during the time that you have.
 Meditation is an excellent tool to help you achieve this.

-These guided meditation tracks have been my go-to source of meditation for several years now, and I can’t recommend them enough.
+These guided affirmations have been my go-to source of inner peace and I can’t recommend them enough.
 Do it for the sake of productivity and you may just fall in love with meditation in the process.

 5. Streamline the process: Stick to one single tool.